-- In real time, on the VASSAL Server.

-- In real time, with a peer-to-peer connection.

-- By email with remote opponents.

-- Offline, by hotseat, with other players in your location.

-- Solitaire, where you play all sides.
+- In real time, on the VASSAL Server. - ❖ In real time, with a peer-to-peer connection. - By email with remote opponents. - By forum, with discussion forum participants. - Offline, by hotseat, with other players in your location. - Solitaire, where you play all sides.

-It is important to remember that VASSAL does not include any computer opponents, and in general, does not enforce any game rules.
+Vassal does not include any computer opponents, and in general, does not enforce any game rules.
 Players are expected to know and follow the rules of a particular game, just as they would if were playing at a tabletop, in person.
-VASSAL is a simply a medium that allows players to interact in order to play their favorite games.
+Vassal is a simply a medium that enables players to interact in order to play their favorite games.